The group’s research activity combines different spectroscopies and microscopie to investigate surfaces and interfaces down to the atomic scale:

-- Controlling electron and spin-based quantum states in surface supported molecular and supramolecular architectures by chemical and/or physical switches.
-Specific atomic and supramolecular architectures at surfaces and interfaces are characterized in order to understand the mechanisms ruling their response and cooperative action in conjunction with topological, surface and interface states.
-Density Functional Theory (DFT)+U calculations performed by our collaborators give a very important input to achieve this goal.
+- Controlling electron and spin‐based quantum states in surface supported molecular and supramolecular architectures by chemical and/or physical switches.
+Specific, low-dimensional, atomic and supramolecular architectures at surfaces and interfaces are characterized in order to under‐ stand the mechanisms ruling their response and cooperative action in conjunction with topo‐ logical, surface and interface states.
+Density Functional Theory (DFT)+U calculations per‐ formed by our collaborators give a very important input to achieve this goal.

 - Investigate fundamental processes in applied processes and devices down to the atomic scale.
-Atomic-level structure, diffusion and processes decisively affect the performance of devices from high-power semiconductors, organic electronics to medical devices.
-Spectro-microscopy correlation here can provide new fundamental insight and contribute to novel and/or improved function or functionality.
+Atomic‐level structure, diﬀusion and processes decisively aﬀect the performance of functional materials and devices.
+Examples have been provided by resist materials, high‐power semiconductor, organic electronic and medical devices.
+Spectro‐microscopy correlation here can provide new fundamental insight and contribute to novel and/or improved function or functionality.

 The group has built the competence and infrastructure to make and investigate materials architectured from a wide range of components i.e. elements, compounds and programmed organic molecules.
-The assembly and operation of nanomaterials and nanodevices is investigated by a broad range of mechanical, magnetic, and electronic properties are studied using surface sensitive techniques: X-ray Photoelectron Spectroscopy (XPS), Scanning Probe Microscopy (SPM), X-ray Magnetic Circular Dichroism (XMCD) spectroscopy, Angle Resolved Photoemission Spectroscopy (ARPES), Low-Energy Electron Diffraction (LEED) and others.
-As of 01.07.2017, group operates the PEARL beamline of the Swiss Light Source.
+The assembly and operation of nanomaterials and nanodevices is investigated by a broad range of mechani‐ cal, magnetic, and electronic properties are studied using surface sensitive techniques: X‐ray Photoelectron Spectroscopy (XPS), Scanning Probe Microscopy (SPM), X‐ray Magnetic Circular Dichroism (XMCD) spectroscopy, Angle Resolved Photoemission Spectroscopy (ARPES), Low‐Energy and others.
+As of 01.07.2017, the group operates the PEARL beamline of the Swiss Light Source.

 News and Highlights